owncast/owncast/doc/encoding.md

 # Encoding with Owncast

 It's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements.
-However, this document aims to outline what is being done to your contenet and the different knobs you can tweak to get the best output for your instance..
+However, this document aims to outline what is being done to your content and the different knobs you can tweak to get the best output for your instance..

 **But first the basics.**